Procedures for Implementing Academic Accommodations

 You are being asked to provide academic accommodations for a student in your class who has a documented disability on file with Student Accessibility Services (SAS).
 After a complete review of documentation and a meeting with the student, SAS staff has completed a thorough review of pertinent documentation and determined that the accommodations listed on the Student Accommodation "Notification Letter" (NL) are necessary and appropriate based on the student’s abilities and/or limitations.
 With this in mind, the procedure for implementing this process is as follows:

-- Instructors shall review the "Notification Letter" with the student and privately discuss ways to provide each accommodation indicated.
+- Instructors shall review the "Notification Letter" as provided by their student and privately discuss ways to provide each accommodation indicated.
 Be sure to ask any questions to ensure mutual understanding and to establish a good working relationship.
-If either you or the student feels that additional accommodations are needed beyond what is listed on the form, it is the responsibility of the student to contact SAS at which time SAS staff will determine how to proceed related to delivery of the indicated accommodations.
+If either you or the student feels that additional accommodations are needed beyond those listed on the form, instructors should encourage the student to contact SAS at which time SAS staff will determine how to proceed related to delivery of the indicated accommodations.

-- In most cases, Instructors should review the NL, sign/date the Notification Letter, and Instructors should retain a copy for their records.
+- In most cases, Instructors should review, sign/date, and retain a copy of the NL for their records.
 The student will retain a signed copy of the NL as well.
 Signed NLs are an agreement to provide the indicated accommodations.

 - Instructors should contact the disability liaison in their department and/or a SAS staff member within 48 hours of reviewing the NL if they have concerns that any of indicated accommodations may alter course requirements or otherwise compromise the integrity of the course, Departmental Disability Liaisons are listed at: http://www.sas.dso.iastate.edu/staff/deptliaisons.html.